 To understand the compressor test of the chainsaw, there is a simple test that you can conduct.
 We have explained that later.

 It’s a common fact of the thermodynamics that cool chainsaw will run low.
 And this will eventually, ask for less compression.
-On the other hand, a hot chainsaw will ask for more compressor from the air.
+On the other hand, a hot chainsaw will ask for more compressors from the air.

 As per the general point of view, a cool chainsaw usually asks for around 85-100psi from the compressor.
 Where a hot chainsaw might ask for more than 160psi from the compressor.